Best Practices, Business Process Management (BPM), Process mining

 Four Signs that Your Business Process is Too Complicated

-Your business grows and evolves in one direction, while your business processes sometimes go their own way.
+Your business evolves in one direction, while your business processes sometimes go their own way.
 One result of this mismatch can be overly complicated business processes that aren’t meeting your current needs.

 Today we’re looking at signs your business processes have become too complex, convoluted, or otherwise complicated.
 Let’s start with a quick definition of terms—process.